usharanig92/Cisco-Unified-Communications-CUCM-Config-Tracker/README.md

 **Procedure**

-The csv's that are copied into the baseconfig direcotry are empty files, when the script first runs, it copies the header from the baseconfig template csv's and create a running config csv in the runningconfig directory.
+The csv's that are copied into the baseconfig directory are empty files.
+When the script first runs, it copies the header from the baseconfig template csv's and create a running config csv in the runningconfig directory.
 Then the sql query is been made to the CUCM to pull all the config and updates the runningconfig csv.

 After the first run, all the configurations from CUCM has been pulled and stored as a csv in the running config.
 Now, the templates in the baseconfig directory can be replaced with the runningconfig csv's by directly copying over the files (only during the initial setup and then monitor and commit going forward)